benisde/solidity_smart_contract/README.md

 After successfully depositing 50 ether as initial funds into our contract, to test the contract’s withdrawal functionality we perfromed 3 transactions by withdrawing:

     Transaction 1: 5 ether into accountOne
     Transaction 2: 10 ether into accountTwo
     Transaction 3: 1 ether into accountOne

-After each transaction, use the contractBalance function to verify that the funds were withdrawn from your contract.
-Also, we use the lastToWithdraw and lastWithdrawAmount functions to verify that the address and amount were correct.
+After each transaction, use the `contractBalance` function to verify that the funds were withdrawn from our contract.
+Also, we use the `lastToWithdraw` and `lastWithdrawAmount` functions to verify that the address and amount were correct.

 <br>

-* Transaction 1: 5 ether into accountOne - 0x0c0669Cd5e60a6F4b8ce437E4a4A007093D368Cb
+* Transaction 1: 5 ether into `accountOne`: 0x0c0669Cd5e60a6F4b8ce437E4a4A007093D368Cb

 ![A screenshot of the result.](Execution_Results/Transaction1.png)

-* Transaction 2: 10 ether into accountTwo - 0x7A1f3dFAa0a4a19844B606CD6e91d693083B12c0
+* Transaction 2: 10 ether into `accountTwo`: 0x7A1f3dFAa0a4a19844B606CD6e91d693083B12c0

 ![A screenshot of the result.](Execution_Results/Transaction2.png)

-* Transaction 3: 1 ether into accountOne - 0x0c0669Cd5e60a6F4b8ce437E4a4A007093D368Cb
+* Transaction 3: 1 ether into `accountOne`: 0x0c0669Cd5e60a6F4b8ce437E4a4A007093D368Cb

 ![A screenshot of the result.](Execution_Results/Transaction3.png)